tankar-solutions/satva-admin/README.md

-This is updated version of kachabazar-admin
+This is updated version of SatvaCare-admin